 - Compact Objects, Stellar Evolution, and Energetic Phenomena (including black holes, neutron stars, supernovae, and related astrophysical processes)

-- Cross-disciplinary areas in Astrophysics (including multi-messenger astronomy, machine learning applications, and interdisciplinary collaborations)
+- Cross-disciplinary areas in Astrophysics (including multi-messenger astronomy, machine learning applications, data science, data visualization, and interdisciplinary collaborations)